Ernanm280/ad-practice/README.md

 **3. Account Lockout Behavior**

 I logged back into **Client-1** to trigger an account lockout by intentionally entering incorrect credentials for testing purposes.
-I use one of the newly generated users in the **_EMPLOYEES (OU)** to initiate Remote Desktop.
+I used one of the newly generated users in the **_EMPLOYEES (OU)** to initiate Remote Desktop.
 After five consecutive failed login attempts, the user account becomes locked according to the configured policy.

 <img width="695" height="604" alt="Screenshot 2026-04-11 194004" src="https://github.com/user-attachments/assets/9b6351af-43b0-499e-9851-4f70819a5b38" />